12 Industrials Stocks Moving In Friday's After-Market Session - Benzinga

 Gainers

-- Recruiter.Com Group RCRT stock moved upwards by 5.81% to $1.09.
-The market value of their outstanding shares is at $16.1 million.
+- TOMI Environmental Solns TOMZ shares rose 7.55% to $0.91.
+The market value of their outstanding shares is at $17.8 million.

 Losers

-- FTC Solar FTCI shares declined by 7.1% to $3.69 during Friday's after-market session.
-The market value of their outstanding shares is at $368.3 million.
+- Fast Radius FSRD shares decreased by 5.9% to $0.39 during Friday's after-market session.
+The market value of their outstanding shares is at $29.1 million.

-- Aqua Metals AQMS stock declined by 5.0% to $0.92.
-The market value of their outstanding shares is at $69.0 million.
+- View VIEW shares declined by 5.11% to $2.23.
+Today's trading volume for this security ended up closing at 1.1 million shares, which is 36.2 percent of its average volume over the last 100 days.
+The company's market cap stands at $484.0 million.

-- WESCO International WCC shares declined by 4.05% to $133.01.
-The market value of their outstanding shares is at $6.7 billion.
+- AeroClean Technologies AERC stock decreased by 4.41% to $11.95.
+AeroClean Technologies's trading volume hit 850.5K shares by close, accounting for 17.3% of its average volume over the last 100 days.
+The company's market cap stands at $165.8 million.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.